 c) the service-level-AA payload parameter, with the value set to C2 authorization payload.

 NOTE: C2 authorization payload can contain pairing information for C2 communication and flight authorization information.

+To provide a UE policy container with the UE STATE INDICATION message (see 3GPP TS 24.501 [54] annex D), the UE shall include the Extended protocol configuration options IE in the BEARER RESOURCE MODIFICATION REQUEST message, include the UE policy container with the length of two octets in the Extended protocol configuration options IE and include the UE STATE INDICATION message in the UE policy container with the length of two octets.

 Figure 6.5.4.2.1: UE requested bearer resource modification procedure